The Hezekiah Prayer for Kings

-We looked at Isaiah 35 “And He would make the wilderness a joy”.
-There’s a Word of the Lord to understand and bring forth.
-Isaiah 36-39 I believe is a message really about how it looks bad, but in the Hezekiah prayer, there was a teaching to kings how they were to pray with 4 Emphases, this holds true today for us as kings of our God, the King of kings:
+I believe it's a message really about how it looks bad, but in the Hezekiah prayer, there is a teaching to kings, & how they were to pray with Four Different Areas of Emphasis, and this holds true today, for us as kings of our God, the King of kings!

 Isaiah received the letter.
 (Isaiah 37:14-20)